 A key feature of the programme is the individualised guidance given through written and live one-to-one tutorials.
 This is based on the completion of set short tasks and live session performance and not only provides feedback but also highlights areas for development.

 During these tutorials an agreed action plan with supplementary self-study exercises will be created for those students who wish to study beyond the basic course hours.
-Please note the completion of the set tasks (around 30 minutes) as well as attending the tutorials (10-20 minutes) are in addition to the four core hours given above.
+Please note the completion of the set tasks (around 30 minutes) as well as attending the tutorials (10-20 minutes) are in addition to the eight core hours given above.

 There will also be a two-week assessment period which includes: